Here it’s polite to stare

 Matisse and that cursed armchair

-French artist Henri Matisse suffered from anxiety, so he painted moments of repose in order to catch his breath before returning to the turmoils of daily life.
-Does this mean he isn’t a “serious enough” artist?
+Driven by anxiety, Henri Matisse painted moments of repose in order to catch his breath before returning to the turmoil of daily life.
+In doing so, did he compromise his status as a “serious” artist?

 Read more